ghodulik95/chromebook-nautilus-desktop/README.md

    - Disables the keyboard automatically when the screen is folded into tablet position, then re-enables it afterward.

 3. **Swipe Navigation**
    - Implements 3-finger swipes for browser back/forward (mimicking ChromeOS-style gestures).
+   - Confirmed to work with Google Chrome, Firefox, Tor Browser, Opera, Vivaldi,Brave, and Falkon (minor configuration needed to add support for gesture nav on other browsers)
+   - 2-finger gestures not supported.

 4. **Bluetooth Headphone/Headset Toggle**
    - Quickly switch between high-quality audio (“headphone”) and mic-enabled (“headset”) modes.